-HR is a costly element for any business with staff; the processes of hiring, training, and retaining staff all have associated costs that business-owners need to anticipate.
+HR is a costly element for any business with staff; the processes of hiring, training, and retaining staff all have associated costs that business-owners need to anticipate as part of their human resources budget.
 So, what are the prominent types of HR costs and how can a growing SME optimise them for the ultimate balance between cost and productivity?

 Types of HR costs for SMEs

-Here we’ll run through some of the most common HR costs for SMEs and provide tips on the best HR cost cutting strategies to adopt in order to reduce your costs while maximising the potential of your staff and business operations.
+Here we’ll run through some of the most common HR costs for SMEs and provide tips on the best HR cost cutting strategies to adopt in order to reduce and optimise your costs while maximising the potential of your staff and business operations with more cost effective HR initiatives.

 HR Cost #1: Recruitment

 Recruitment is one of the costliest HR activities for businesses; for SMEs, recruiting the right (or wrong) person for a role can have a huge impact on the whole company.
-As The Undercover Recruiter points out, as well as the cost of a salary, you also have to consider recruitment costs, bonuses, office space and equipment, and the time taken to onboard a new employee.
+As The Undercover Recruiter points out, as well as the cost of a salary, you also have to consider recruitment expenses, bonuses, office space and equipment, and the time taken to onboard a new employee.
+This is why it's crucial to understand how much you're spending on recruitment as part of your HR cost analysis.

 How to optimise recruitment costs…